apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Specifies the name of the referenced configuration template ConfigMap object.</p>
+<p>Specify the name of the referenced the configuration template ConfigMap object.</p>
 </td>
 </tr>
 <tr>